Undergraduate Transfer Credit Policy

-Credit is not awarded for experiential learning unless validated through the credit by examination provisions referenced above.
+Credit is not awarded for experiential learning unless validated through Prior Learning Assessment (see below).

-The Academic Council approved this policy in April 2001.
-The Office of Admissions has the primary responsibility for administration of the policy.
+The Provost has delegated the authority for administering this policy to the Office of Admissions.
 In accordance with CBHE guidelines, students have the right to appeal decisions regarding transfer of credit.
 Students with questions regarding initial determinations of transferability or course equivalencies are encouraged to contact the Office of Admissions for clarification or guidance.
 Initial appeals of transferability or course equivalency decisions may be submitted as outlined under the "Appeal of transferability or course equivalencies" section of this policy.
-Students who believe they have been treated unfairly through this level of appeal are encouraged to contact the Missouri State University Articulation Officer (Associate Provost for Undergraduate Education).
+Students who believe they have been treated unfairly through this level of appeal are encouraged to contact the MSU Articulation Officer, appointed by the Provost.
 The final level of appeal within the institution is the Provost.
-Students from Missouri public institutions have the right of further appeal as outlined in Credit Transfer: Guidelines for Student Transfer and Articulation Among Missouri Colleges and Universities.
-A copy of this policy is available from the Office of Admissions, the Office of the Provost, or the Articulation Officer.
-The policy is subject to revision.
+Students from Missouri public institutions have the right of further appeal as outlined in Credit Transfer: Guidelines for Student Transfer and Articulation among Missouri Colleges and Universities.
+This policy is available on the CBHE website.